zhoupgit/grafana/docs/sources/troubleshooting/send-panel-to-grafana-support/index.md

 1. To send the panel data to Grafana Labs via Github:

    a.
-Click **Copy to clipboard**.
+Click **Copy for Github**.

    b.
-In the [Grafana/Grafana](https://github.com/grafana/grafana) repository, create an issue, and paste the contents of the support dashboard.
+In the [Grafana/Grafana](https://github.com/grafana/grafana) repository, create an issue and paste the contents of the support dashboard.

 1. To send the panel data to Grafana Labs via a support ticket: